TGV: Milestones

+This record was surpassed on 26 December 2009 by the new Wuhan–Guangzhou high-speed railway in China where the fastest scheduled train covered 922 km at an average speed of 312.54 km/h.

 A Eurostar (TGV) train broke the record for the longest non-stop high-speed international journey on 17 May 2006 carrying the cast and filmmakers of The Da Vinci Code from London to Cannes for the Cannes Film Festival.
 The 1421 km journey took 7 hours 25 minutes on an average speed of 191.6 km/h.

 The fastest single long-distance run on the TGV was done by a TGV Réseau train from Calais-Frethun to Marseille (1067.2 kmi) in 3 hours 29 minutes at a speed of 306 km/h for the inauguration of the LGV Méditerranée on 26 May 2001.

 Passenger usage

 On 28 November 2003, the TGV network carried its one billionth passenger, a distant second only to the Shinkansen's five billionth passenger in 2000.

 Excluding international traffic, the TGV system carried 98 million passengers during 2008, an increase of 8 million (9.1%) on the previous year.